Craft

 Or you open Claude and type: "Add an FAQ about password resets to FitTrack, post a payment-degraded incident on BudgetBuddy's status page, publish the v2.3 changelog entry, and close all resolved tickets."
 Done in one prompt.

 This is what AppLander's built-in MCP server makes possible.
 No new tools to install, no API wrapper to build, no webhook plumbing.
-Your existing API token, your existing account, connected directly to Claude, Cursor, VS Code, or any AI assistant that speaks the Model Context Protocol.
+You connect once with a single command, approve it in your browser, and your account is wired straight into Claude, Cursor, VS Code, or any AI assistant that speaks the Model Context Protocol.

 TL;DR

-• AppLander ships a built-in MCP server at https://applander.io/mcp with 96 tools covering every resource in your account.
+• AppLander ships a built-in MCP server at https://applander.io/mcp with over 110 tools covering every resource in your account.

 • Manage apps, landing pages, FAQs, guides, changelog, tickets, status pages, incidents, privacy policies, terms of service, and more — all by natural language.